 What also makes it easy is the point, shoot and upload feature of the app.
 This means taking a quick snapshot on your cell phone and publishing it on your Instagram can help build your art career.

-5. Many novice, emerging or unknown artists are building a large following though Instagram
+5. Many novice, emerging, or unknown artists are building a large following through Instagram

 6. Connect with your audience / build a following

-Sometimes it hard to figure out who your audience is.
+Sometimes its hard to figure out who your audience is.
 Instagram tells you how many people follow you and you can view their account.
-Because of that feature, you can get a view into who your customer is, who likes your art, what they are into and other demographics that can help inform business decisions.
+Because of that feature, you can get a view into who your customer is, who likes your art, what they are into, and other demographics that can help inform business decisions.